 Here is a good 1978 aerial shot directly over the dome, from the NOAA archive.
 I've given up trying to adjust the color, but there is a lot of detail, and the shadows from skylab, BIT and clean air are very pronounced.

 In 1983 USGS shot several aerial photomaps, including this famous one of Pole which was taken on 31 December 1983.
 CARA's link to this image also includes a large image; this is the direct link to a 2928x1973 image file (744kb).
 The online versions seen here are cropped a bit, perhaps censored, perhaps resized to fit in the scanner (?) so you don't see the runway chaining or other activities happening on the skiway.
-But Allen Cull has scanned the entire poster, you can look at his results here.
-The hard copy of this poster (as well as others of McMurdo and Ross Island) are available for purchase from the Antarctic Connection.
+But Allen Cull has scanned the entire poster.
+Although it is not on his new web site, I have a copy you can look at here ((744kb).
+The hard copy of this poster is still available for purchase from the Antarctic Connection.
 USGS was scheduled to take a new version of this image in 1988, but the specially equipped aircraft (131) crashed tragically at D59 before this took place.

 next map page | map index